🔧 Practical Engineering Guidance

 - Iᵧ (about y-axis): Lateral bending resistance.
 Critical for columns and lateral stability.

 - Centroid Position: Where to apply loads for pure bending.
-Off-center loads create torsion.
+Off-center loads create torsion, which you can analyze with our torsion calculator.

 - Polar Moment (J): Torsional stiffness.
 J = Iₓ + Iᵧ for circular sections only.